milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 IRL streaming

-Broadcasters, their co-hosts, and invited guests engaging in general IRL streaming outside the home must follow standard body-coverage expectations.
-Those passing through the background of your stream are not held to the same dress code requirement, but broadcasting nudity is not permitted regardless of context.
+Streamers, their co-hosts, and invited guests engaging in general IRL streaming outside the home must follow standard body-coverage expectations.
+Those passing through the background of your stream are not held to the standard dress code requirement and the content does not have to be placed in the Pools, Hot Tubs, and Beaches category, but broadcasting nudity is not permitted regardless of context.
 If accidental nudity appears on your stream, we expect you to take immediate action, remove the content, and take precautionary steps so it won’t happen again.
 You should not focus your stream on anyone violating our clothing or sexual content standards; you will be held accountable for doing so to the same extent as if you were violating the standards yourself.

 Swim and beaches, concerts and festivals

-Swimwear is permitted as long as it completely covers the genitals, and those who present as women must also cover their nipples.
-Full coverage of buttocks is not required, but camera focus around them is still subject to our Sexual Themes Content Classification Guidelines.
+Swimwear, short shorts, and bodysuits are permitted as long as they completely cover the genitals, and those who present as women must also cover their nipples and areolas.
+Full coverage of buttocks is not required, but camera focus around them is still subject to our Sexual Content policy.
 Coverage must be fully opaque, even when wet.
 Sheer or partially see-through swimwear or other clothing does not constitute coverage.

 Content subject to this contextual exception must be placed within the Pools, Hot Tubs, and Beaches category.
 Content that violates standard attire guidelines and is not subject to this contextual exception (e.g. wearing a bikini outside of pool or beach setting) is still violative even if placed into the Pools, Hot Tubs, and Beaches category.